 How RFID Readers and Tags Make Asset Management More Efficient and Less Complex

-Effective and accurate enterprise asset management—the practice of tracking and collecting data on the status of company assets, from inventory to tools of the trade—isn’t easy.
+Effective and accurate enterprise asset management, the practice of tracking and collecting data on the status o assets, from inventory to tools isn’t easy.
 You know this already.
 But that doesn’t mean there’s no room to make the process more efficient and less complicated.
 Long gone are the days when the only way to count inventory and track it as it moved was by hand.
 Barcodes, the advent of the digital age, wireless networking, and more have seen to that.
 And implementing Radio Frequency Identification—or RFID for short—is the next step to streamlining the process.

 Like its barcode-reading counterpart, an RFID reader is a handheld device that reads asset identification data.
 The similarities, however, end there.
 Below are some of the ways in which an RFID system will upgrade your enterprise asset management strategy and bring it into the 21st century.